Research output per year

 Affect, Religion, and Nationalism

 Hello!
-I’m Michael Magcamit, Lecturer (Assistant Professor) in Global Politics at The University of Manchester in the UK.
-Before joining Manchester, I was a Lecturer in Security Studies at the University of Leicester and a Marie Skłodowska-Curie Fellow at the Queen Mary University of London.
-Prior to moving to the UK, I was an Assistant Professor of Political Science at Musashi University in Tokyo, Japan, where I convened International Relations modules on a joint program between the University of London (LSE) and Musashi.
+I’m Michael Magcamit, Lecturer in Global Politics at the University of Manchester in the UK.
+Before joining Manchester, I was a Lecturer in Security Studies at the University of Leicester and a Marie Skłodowska-Curie Fellow at Queen Mary University of London.
+Prior to moving to the UK, I was an Assistant Professor of Political Science at Musashi University in Tokyo, Japan, where I convened International Relations modules on a joint programme between the University of London and Musashi.

-My research and teaching interests sit at the intersections of Critical International Security, Conflict, Development, and Foreign Policy Studies with a specialist focus on the Asia-Pacific.
+My research and teaching interests sit at the intersections of Critical International Security, Peace and Conflict Studies, International Political Economy, and Populism and Foreign Policy Studies with a specialist focus on Southeast/East Asia.

-I currently teach the following courses at Manchester:
+I currently lead/co-convene the following courses at Manchester:

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):